 You know, gone in 60 seconds?!
 Well, it might not be 60 seconds, but you get my drift.

 Say she does feel like having sex, and you’ve been gagging at the opportunity.

-Then when it happens, it’s all over in a flash, which can leave your partner feeling used and her own needs unimportant.
+Then when it happens, it’s all over in a flash, which can leave her feeling used and her own needs unimportant.

 She may feel like it’s another demand on her body, giving to others without it being returned.

-What incentive are you giving her to want more sex with you when it feels like an item on her to-do list, rather than an immensely pleasurable, orgasmic experience?
+What incentive are you giving her to want more sex when it feels like an item on her to-do list, rather than an immensely pleasurable, orgasmic experience?

 Some mothers say that combined with the low or no libido from breastfeeding, she couldn’t be bothered having sex.

 When the pleasure is all yours, don’t expect her to be a repeat customer too soon.

 After giving all day, she needs someone giving to her too.

 Did you take time to kiss her and hold her?
 Stroke her hair?
 Did you touch all of her body, not just her hot spots that you want to enjoy – her boobs and vagina?